 This seems like a good common sense approach.
 A well-fitted mask can help keep droplets in; that way if we’re sick (even if we don’t know it), there’s less chance we inadvertently infect others.
 What a cloth mask won’t do is act as personal protective equipment (PPE), so don’t let your mask give you a false sense of safety.
 Maintain physical distance as much as possible and wash your hands as recommended.
 With that said, we’ve done some investigating and determined the best reusable face masks that you can buy.
 You can read about our unique research process here.

-Below, we offer our top overall picks for reusable, organic, all natural cloth face masks.
+Below, we offer our top overall pick for reusable, organic, all natural cloth face masks.
 If you want more detail, including technical specifications, scroll down for more extensive reviews.

 Top Tips for Using Face Masks

-A properly fitted face mask will sit snug against your face, is secured with ties or loops behind the ears or back of the head, and includes more than one layer of fabric, ideally with an insert for a filter.
+A properly fitted face mask will sit snug against your face, is secured with ties or loops behind the ears or back of the head, and includes more than one layer of fabric.
 Don’t use a filter insert that is too hard to breathe through, though, or that contains fiberglass (such as some furnace filters).
+While studies show that all masks confer protection, N95 masks offer the greatest protection.
+None of the masks listed here are N95 masks, but they are still worth considering so we can save the N95 masks for medical professionals and the most vulnerable in our communities.

 Your face mask should be breathable, easy to put on and take off, and should be washable without getting damaged.
 Wash your cloth face mask before first use and after each wear, or per the guidance from the manufacturer.
 Masks with elastic ties will degrade quickly on high heat washes, so are best avoided for reusable masks, or should be handwashed.